CGMcBride/MyFitnessTracker/Readme.md

 ## My User story

 I want to be able to view create and track daily workouts.
 I want to be able to add multiple exercises in a workout on a given day.
-I should also be able to track the name, type, weight, sets, reps, and duration of diffterent style of exercises.
-If the exercise involves cardio, I will be able to track how much time it took to reach my gaol and the distance traveled to get there.
+I will also be able to track the name, type, weight, sets, reps, and duration of diffterent style of exercises.
+If the exercise involves cardio, I will be able to track how much time it took to reach my goal and the distance traveled to get there.

 ## Installation